 One of the biggest issues with calcium is that a majority of people simply do not get enough calcium through their daily diets.
 This has led to an increased risk of osteoporosis in the population.
 This is especially true of elderly individuals who begin to suffer from decreased calcium absorption as they age.24

 In order to get sufficient amounts of calcium through your diet, you should be consuming a diet full of fresh boned fish, full-fat dairy products, and leafy green vegetables.

 And while it’s certainly better to get your calcium through food rather than supplements, if you are not getting enough calcium through your diet, you can take calcium supplements in tablet or pill form, which have been shown to have positive effects on individuals who do not get sufficient calcium through diet.25

 Vitamin A Deficiency

 This type of deficiency can ultimately lead to severe issues.
 Not only can it lead to temporary and permanent eye disorders, but it can even lead to blindness.
 Unfortunately, vitamin A deficiency is one of the primary causes of blindness throughout the world.
-Along with this, this vitamin A deficiency can also negatively affect immune system function
+Along with this, vitamin A deficiency can also negatively affect immune system function

-Magnesium deficiency can lead to issues including heart disease, osteoporosis, and even type 2 diabetes.
+Magnesium deficiency can lead to issues including heart disease, osteoporosis, and type 2 diabetes.
 Some of the most common symptoms of magnesium deficiency include muscle cramps, restless leg syndrome, severe migraines, and overall fatigue.